Love Your Local Yarn Shop: Fibre Space

 What do you want your customers to take away from your work?

-I hope that my customers can see the careful planning and extensive work that have gone into this shop—into everything from our inventory plan to our classes to our events.
-This is not only my passion but it is also my job.
-I love it immensely, but it is definitely work!
+I hope that my customers can see the careful planning and extensive work that has gone into this shop — into everything from our inventory plan to our classes to our events.
+This is not only my passion, but it is also my job.
+I love it immensely, but it is definitely some work!